simpsoka/kathy-pm/app/sections/philosophy/philosophy.md

 Teams
 -----
 - A lot of chatter is a solid indication that your team is operating well.
 Silence is a scary, dark place that you want to get away from pronto.
 - Teams operate better when they’re happy, but being afraid of disagreements is detrimental.
-Consensus isn’t always a good thing, bring boba tea if you have to.
+Consensus is not always a good thing, bring boba tea if you have to.
 - The best designers are part engineers and vice-versa.
 - It's vital for team members to have empathy for other disciplines.
 - Collaboration doesn't require a calendar invite; welcome impromptu face to face discussions and watch productivity escalate.